Metricgram vs Patreon: Better For Paid Communities, Memberships, And Telegram?

 Metricgram is better when the live community layer belongs in Telegram and needs real operations behind it.

-Do you want Patreon to be the home, or do you want Patreon-like monetization goals with Telegram as the place where the community actually lives?
+So the comparison is not really "which tool is better?"
+It is whether you want Patreon to be the home or Telegram to be the place where the community actually lives.

-Automate tasks, track analytics, and grow your community — free to start, no credit card required.
+Automate tasks, track analytics, and grow your community.
+Free to start, no credit card required.

 Start free trialGet weekly Telegram community tips